Gr33nCamper/Paul-s-Website/Sanrio.md

 &nbsp;

-Or if you did already know that.
+Or if you did already know that

 Why don't you just tell me straight up and be mature about it?